webplatform/docs/concepts/Internet_and_Web/proxy_based_browsers/index.md

 {{Page_Title|Proxy-based browsers}}
 {{Flags
+|State=Not Ready
+|Editorial notes=This is not a web development concept topic, and will attract vendor spam.
+Deletion candidate.
+|Checked_Out=No
 |High-level issues=Stub, Deletion Candidate
-|Checked_Out=No
-|Editorial notes=This is not a web development concept topic, and will attract vendor spam.
 }}
 {{API_Name}}
 {{Summary_Section|This article will give an overview of proxy based browsers.
 Some solution transform web pages into compact formats.
 Some solution only provides data compression.}}